Yunaka1269/Movies-ETL/README.md

 	-wikipedia-movies.json

 ___**Please note that movies_metadata.csv and ratings.csv files are not able to be uploaded into github repository due to their size exceeding github max of 25mb.
-The files are locally save on my user folder.**___
+The files are locally saved on my user folder.**___

 -Software